NiklasErath/TowerOfHanoi/doc/report.md

 ### Recursive Method:
-The `Main` function calls the `Recursive.Move` method if the user types `dotnet run -recursive 3` (or another number of disks instead of 3).
+The `Main` function calls the `Recursive.Move` method if the user types `dotnet run -recursive 3` (or another number of disks instead of 3) into the terminal.
 The logic behind the recursive method is that it calls its own function repeatedly until `n == 1`, at which point it calls the `MoveDisk` function to move the disk to a rod.
 With each move, the `DrawRods` method is called to visualize the current position of the disks in the terminal.
 Before each move, the terminal gets cleared to provide a better visualization.

 ### Iterative Method:
-The `Main` function calls the `Iteration.Move` method if the user types `dotnet run -iterative 3` (or another number of disks instead of 3).
+The `Main` function calls the `Iteration.Move` method if the user types `dotnet run -iterative 3` (or another number of disks instead of 3) into the termonal.
 The iterative method uses a loop to move the disks between the rods according to the rules of the Tower of Hanoi.
 The `MoveDisk` function is called to handle the actual disk movement, and the `DrawRods` method is called after each move to visualize the current state of the rods and disks in the terminal.
 The terminal is cleared before each move to ensure a clear visualization.

 ## Additional Features